Cinnamon Syrup

 Stir them together until the sugar dissolves.
 Try not to let it boil.
 It’s not a huge deal if it does, but when it boils you will lose water, which will make a thicker syrup, and less of it.

 Remove the mixture from the heat and add the cinnamon sticks to your saucepan.
-Let it infuse for about 15 minutes.
+Let it infuse for about 15 minutes, or until the syrup has the cinnamon flavor you love.

 You can use this syrup in all kinds of cocktails or as a syrup for coffee drinks.